emstoudenmire/TNML/README.md

 - feature (string) [default: normal]: local feature map type to use. "normal" means the [cos(pi/2*x), sin(pi/2*x)] local feature map. "series" uses the feature map [1,x/4] (motivated by the Novikov et al. paper).
 - ninitial (integer) [default: 100]: number of training states per label type to use to make the initial MPS by summing training MPS together
 - replace (string: "yes" or "no") [default: no]: experimental feature which if set to "yes" will replace the new bond tensor with the old one if the cost function goes up when using the new bond tensor.
 This can happen if SVD'ing the new bond tensor causes too big of an approximation and makes the cost function rise.
+- Nbatch (integer) [default: 10]: number of "batches" into which to divide the "environment" tensors (i.e. the tensors representing each image projected into the "wings" of the weight MPS).
+These environment tensors can take a huge amount of RAM and so fixedL stores most of them on the hard disk (in the proj\_images folder) and only reads them into memory in batches.
+By increasing the number of batches you can make the code read fewer environments into memory at a time.

 There are other input parameters of a more experimental nature, but the ones above are the most important.